Keep me updated!

 A Web Content Management System, WCMS - now almost exclusively referred to as CMS, is a software system that provides website authoring, collaboration, and administration tools designed to allow users with little knowledge of web programming languages to create and manage website content with relative ease.

-Systems like Macromedia Dreamweaver, Adobe PageMill and Microsoft FrontPage were considered revolutionary at the time, as they were the first HTML editors that were considered user friendly.
+Systems like Macromedia Dreamweaver, Adobe PageMill and Microsoft FrontPage were considered revolutionary at the time, as they were the first HTML editors that were considered user-friendly.

-You can use a CMS both for internal communication (Intranet) or public web sites (Internet) and for a business-critical partner or customer areas (Extranet).
+You can use a CMS both for internal communication (Intranet) or public websites (Internet) and for a business-critical partner or customer areas (Extranet).

 With a CMS in place, you can make your website easier to use, less expensive to maintain, and more secure.